shaoren-sim/yotsubanet/README.md

         ```

     - Note that CPU training increases the training time significantly.
-2) How to use the pre-trained weights for face recognition in images?
+2) How to use the pre-trained weights for face recognition in single images?
-    - Ensure [lbpcascade_animeface](https://github.com/nagadomi/lbpcascade_animeface) HAAR cascade file is downloaded.
+    - Ensure [lbpcascade_animeface](https://github.com/nagadomi/lbpcascade_animeface) HAAR cascade file is in the main yotsubanet directory.

         `$ wget https://raw.githubusercontent.com/nagadomi/lbpcascade_animeface/master/lbpcascade_animeface.xml`

-    - Download the weights from https://drive.google.com/drive/folders/16_eOyHU0StlwjiNaCKDfr7A1tgpui0xk?usp=sharing
+    - Download the weights from https://drive.google.com/drive/folders/16_eOyHU0StlwjiNaCKDfr7A1tgpui0xk?usp=sharing, run the follwing.

-    - Run `$ python run_eval_single_image.py -i /path/to/gochiusa -f /path/to/gochiusa/image.png`
+        `$ python run_eval_single_image.py -i yotsubanet_misc/gochiusa -f /path/to/single/image.png`

     - If some faces are not detected, or if you are detecting non-faces, fine-tune the HAAR cascade detection parameters in `run_eval_single_image.py`.